carbonblack/carbon-black-cloud-sdk-python/docs/porting-guide.rst

 Endpoint Standard
 """""""""""""""""

-Endpoint Standard Events have been replaced with Enriched Events and the old event functionality has been decommissioned::
+Endpoint Standard Events have been replaced with Platform Observations and the old event functionality has been decommissioned::

     # Endpoint Standard Enriched Events